NHSDigital/nhs-app-api/README.md

 make run TAG=develop WEB=host
 ```

-## BDD (Integration) Tests
+## Integration Tests (BDD)

 ### Run Locally

-To build and start the application ready to run the BDD tests against (e.g. in IntelliJ)
+To build and start the application ready to run the Integration tests against (e.g. in IntelliJ)

 ```bash
 make localbdd
 ```

-To start the locally built application ready to run the BDD tests against
+To start the locally built application ready to run the Integration tests against

 ```bash
 make run-localbdd
 ```

-To start a CI built application version ready to run the BDD tests against
+To start a CI built application version ready to run the Integration tests against

 ```bash
 make run-localbdd TAG=[tag]